 While you’re there, check out the amazing authors participating in Eden Mills and Word On The Street.
 We hope to see you there.

-On Wednesday, September 30, 2009 at 7:30pm at the Olga Korper Gallery (17 Morrow Ave, Toronto), we will be launching Descant 146: Immanence/Transcendence with a celebration of art and song.
+On Wednesday, story September 30, visit 2009 at 7:30pm at the Olga Korper Gallery (17 Morrow Ave, there Toronto), we will be launching Descant 146: Immanence/Transcendence with a celebration of art and song.
 The issue invites festivity, with a slate of new poets and captivating artist portfolios by Kent Monkman and Robert Fones.
 Descant Contributing Editor, Mark Kingwell, considers the basis of this issue’s larger themes and, as always, artfully plays out their meaning.
 Calvin White provides an interview with Beat generation poet and editor, Lawrence Ferlinghetti.
 In the pages between these wresting contributions, the fall issue presents an homage to poetry’s venerable form at the hands of its newest transcending practitioners.

 The Olga Korper Gallery, one of Toronto’s top exhibition spaces, will host this special event in tandem with a show of work by renowned sculptor John McEwen, a three-time Descant cover artist.
 The inimitable cellist Anna Jarvis is performing with pianist Jonah Humphrey, and some of our favourite poets (Mark Kingwell, Michael Lista, Jim Johnstone and Helen Guri) will read from their most recent work.